 - Time of the server request

-are transmitted to Google servers in the US and stored there.
-The IP address will be shortened by activating the IP anonymization ("anonymizeIP") on our web pages prior to transmission within the member states of the European Union or in other contracting states of the Agreement on the European Economic Area or Switzerland.
-The anonymized IP address provided by Google Analytics as part of Google Analytics will not be merged with other Google data.
-Only in exceptional cases will the full IP address be sent to a Google server in the US and shortened there.
-In these cases, we provide contractual guarantees to ensure that Google maintains a sufficient level of data protection.
+is transmitted to and stored on Google's servers in the US.
+Before the data is transmitted, the IP address is shortened by activating IP anonymization ("anonymizeIP") on our website within the member states of the European Union or in other contracting states of the Agreement on the European Economic Area or Switzerland.
+The anonymous IP address transmitted by your browser as part of Google Analytics is not merged with other Google data.
+Only in exceptional cases is the full IP address transmitted to a Google server in the US and shortened there.
+In such cases, we use contractual guarantees to ensure that Google maintains an adequate level of data protection.

-The information is used to evaluate the use of our websites, to compile reports on website activity, and to provide other services related to website activity and internet usage for the purpose of market research and customization of these websites.
-This information may also be transferred to third parties if required by law or if third parties process this data in the order.
-According to Google Inc., the IP address will in no case be associated with other data concerning the user.
+The information is used to evaluate the use of our website, to compile reports on website activities and to provide further services related to the use of the website and the internet for the purposes of market research and the demand-oriented design of these internet sites.
+This information may also be transferred to third parties where this is required by law or where third parties are responsible for processing this data.
+According to Google Inc., the IP address will under no circumstances be associated with other data concerning the user.

-Users can prevent the collection of the data (including the IP address) generated by the cookie and related to the website use by the respective user to Google as well as the processing of this data by Google by the user using the browser plug-in available under the following link Download and install: https://tools.google.com/dlpage/gaoptout?hl=en (link is external)
+Users can prevent the capture of the data referring to the usage of the website (incl. the IP address) that is generated by the cookie by Google and the processing of this data by Google by downloading and installing the browser plug-in offered under the following link: https://tools.google.com/dlpage/gaoptout?hl=en (link is external)

-The legal basis for this data processing lies in our legitimate interest in the optimization of our website and in the improvement of our services within the meaning of Art.
+The lawful basis for this data processing is our legitimate interest in the optimization of our website and the improvement of our services in the sense of Art.
 6 para.
-1 lit. f GDPR.
-You can object to this data processing at any time.
-How to do this has been shown in the preceding paragraph.
+1 (f) GDPR.
+You can object to this processing of your data at any time.
+The previous section explains how you can do this.

-For the sake of completeness, we note that under US legislation, the US authorities may carry out surveillance measures that allow the general storage of all data transferred from the European Union to the US.
-This is done without distinction, restriction or exclusion based on the objective pursued and without objective criteria that would allow the US authorities to access personal data and its subsequent use for specific, strictly limited purposes that would justify access to that data to restrict.
+For the sake of completeness, we would like to point out that the US authorities may implement surveillance measures under US legislation that generally allow the storage of all data transferred from the European Union to the US.
+This is done without differentiation, limitation or exception on the basis of the objective pursued and without objective criteria that would allow the US authorities to restrict access to personal data and its subsequent use to specific, strictly limited purposes that would justify access to this data.